-Firmness refers to how firm or soft a mattress is, and body weight plays a significant role in how firm a bed is perceived.
+Firmness refers to how firm or soft a mattress is, and body weight determines how firm or soft a bed feels.

-If you have a petite build and do not weigh much, most mattresses will feel firm; so it’s best to get a plusher bed that’ll be comfy for your body.
-On the other hand, people who weigh 250 pounds or more will need more support from their mattress to prevent them from sinking unhealthily far into the bed, therefore, heavier sleepers should choose firmer mattresses.
+If you have a petite build and do not weigh much, most mattresses will feel firm, so it’s best to get a plusher bed for comfort.
+On the other hand, people who weigh 250 pounds or more will need more support from their mattresses to prevent them from sinking far into the bed; therefore, heavier sleepers should choose firmer mattresses.

-In general, side sleepers are usually most comfortable on medium to medium-firm mattresses because they’re soft enough to allow them to sink into the bed to relieve pressure points but still supportive enough to promote a healthy spine.
+In general, side sleepers are usually most comfortable on medium to medium-firm mattresses because they’re soft enough to relieve pressure points but still supportive enough to promote a healthy spine.

-How quickly a bed responds to movement is a good indicator of how “sinking” the bed will feel.
-For those who like a cradling, or hugging, feel from their mattress usually want a bed that is slower to respond.
+How quickly a bed responds to movement is a good indicator of how much the bed will sink.
+Those who like a cradling, or hugging, feel from their mattress usually want a bed that is slower to respond.

-However, it’s important for side sleepers to pick a mattress that is quick to respond to pressure so they can easily switch from side to side while they sleep.
-Plus, faster response times detract from the feeling of being “stuck” in the mattress, and offer a more “lifting” feeling instead.
+However, it’s important for side sleepers to pick a mattress with quick pressure response so they can easily switch from side to side while they sleep.
+Plus, faster response times detract from the feeling of being “stuck” in the mattress, and offer a more “lifted” feeling instead.

-Whether you’re buying in-store or online, it’s hard to get a good feel of how comfortable a bed is before purchasing it.
-To help shoppers feel more confident in their purchase, many mattress brands started offering risk-free sleep trials with their beds.
+Whether you’re buying in-store or online, it’s hard to get a good feel for how comfortable a bed is before purchasing it.
+To help shoppers feel more confident in their purchase, many online mattress brands have started offering risk-free sleep trials with their beds.

-Sleep trials let you buy your new mattress and try it in your home for a period of time commitment-free.
-If you decide against keeping the mattress, most brands will arrange for your unwanted bed to be picked up and returned for you free of charge.
+Sleep trials let you buy your new mattress and try it in your home commitment-free for a period of time.
+If you decide against keeping the mattress within the sleep trial, most brands will arrange a pick-up and then refund you.

 On the other hand, if you feel the bed you bought is the best one for you, then you’re set!
-Always be sure to read the fine print regarding the sleep trial information before buying, so you’re aware of how the process works and whether or not you’d be responsible for any fees.
+Always read the fine print regarding the sleep trial information before buying so you’re aware of how the process works and any fees you’re responsible for.